ONSdigital/dp/training/culture-and-process/PR_REVIEW_AND_RESPONSE_GUIDANCE.md

 - Does the code work - tests pass ?
 - Are functions and variables named well ?
 - Are there suffucient tests ?
-- Are tests meaningfull ?
+- Are tests meaningful ?
 - Is test code coverage adequate ?
 - Can you understand the code ?
 - Any sensitive data being revealed ?